gdgd009xcd/AutoMacroBuilderForZAP/README.md

 AutoMacrobuilder for OWASP ZAPROXY.

-AutoMacroBuilder is an extension for ZAPROXY.
-This Extension generate the http request sequence of the web application which is saved as the macro, tracks the anti-CSRF token, and tests it by ZAPROXY tools(ActiveScan).
+AutoMacro Builder is an extension of ZAPROXY.
+This extension generates a set of web application request sequences as a macro.
+Macros can track CSRF tokens and cookies.
+It can be performed when ActiveScan is executed.

 Click here below:　<BR>